ROOTPWA-Maintainers/ROOTPWA/README.md

     `> ./configure --prefix=/your/folder/to/install/nlopt --with-cxx --enable-shared && make && make install`

     If you miss any of the flags for `configure` remove the build direcory and start from scratch.
 It is typically not possible to affect the result of the build by a second call to `configure`.
-NLopt can also be installed directly into the source directory.
-In this case, `configure` can be called without the `--prefix` option and `make install` should not be executed.
+If you want NLopt to be installed into the source directory, you can use `--prefix=$PWD`. `make install` still needs to be executed in this case to create the `lib` and `include` directories required by ROOTPWA.

 3. Set the environment variable `NLOPT` to either the directory containing the installation or to the directory containing the result of the compilation.